cobuildlab/react-flux-state/README.md

+**##NOTE: This library is not longer going to be maintained.
+However, the efforts for a simple state management continue here: [react-simple-state](https://github.com/cobuildlab/react-simple-state)**

 # React Flux State

 React bindings to [flux-state](https://github.com/cobuildlab/flux-state) Library

 This package ads a `subscribe` method to the standard React Component to avoid the unsubscribe boilerplate from the library, AKA: it does the unsubscribe for you.

 ## Installation